bernie-skipole/indipyclient/docs/source/usage/propertyvectors.rst

 **self.enable**

-If self.enable is False, this property is 'deleted'.
+If self.enable is False, this property has been 'deleted'.

 **self.device**